marcomc/splinter/README.md

 2. `profiles/default`:
    This is a set of default values that you can _customise and rename as you prefer_.

+   __The `default` profile is generally used as the `base` profile__

    If you are handling many different profiles i.e. `finance`, `developer`, `devops`, `fe-developer`, `marketing` you can have a base default set with the common company defaults to apply to all new machines.

-3. `profiles/<specific-profile>`:
+3. `profiles/<role-profile>`:

     i.e. `finance`, `developer`, `devops`, `fe-developer`, `marketing`

-    These are specific profile where you can define only the settings that you want to customise for each type of machine/employee that will override or complete the settings specified in your `default` profile (described above).
+    These are specific role profile where you can define only the settings that you want to customise for each role of machine or employee that will override some or all of the settings specified in your `base` profile.

-    > when using the command line options `create_new_user` is assumed as `yes` if a `username` is provided

 ### Provision